therealthapa/eeuca-toxicity/README.md

-# Shared Task on Fine-Grained Toxicity Detection in Online Gaming (GameTox) at CASE 2026
+# Shared Task on Fine-Grained Toxicity Detection in Online Gaming (GameTox) at EEUCA 2026

 Competition Link: